milfeld/benchpro/README.md

 You can print the default values of several important parameters with:
 ```
-benchtool --setup
+benchpro --setup
 ```

-It may be useful to review your previous BenchTool commands, do this with:
+It may be useful to review your previous BenchPRO commands, do this with:
 ```
-benchtool --history
+benchpro --history
 ```

 You can remove tmp, log, csv, and history files by running:
 ```
-benchtool --clean
+benchpro --clean
 ```

 clean will NOT remove your all installed applications, to do that run:
 ```
-benchtool --delApp all
+benchpro --delApp all
 ```

 ## Adding a new Application
-BenchTool requires two input files to build an application: a config file containing contextualization parameters, and a build template file which will be populated with these parameters and executed.
+BenchPRO requires two input files to build an application: a config file containing contextualization parameters, and a build template file which will be populated with these parameters and executed.

 ### 1. Build config file

 A full detailed list of config file fields are provided at the bottom of this README.
 A config file is seperated into the following sections:
  - `[general]` where information about the application is specified. `module_use` can be provided to add a nonstandard path to MODULEPATH.
-By default BenchTool will attempt to match this config file with its corresponsing template file.
+By default BenchPRO will attempt to match this config file with its corresponsing template file.
 You can overwrite this default filename by adding the `template` field to this section.
  - `[modules]` where `compiler` and `mpi` are required, while more modules can be specified if needed.
 Every module must be available on the local machine, if you are cross compiling to another platform (e.g. to frontera-rtx) and require system modules not present on the current node, you can set `check_modules=False` in settings.ini to bypass this check.
  - `[config]`  where variables used in the build template script can be added.

 You can define as many additional parameters as needed for your application.
 Eg: additional modules, build options, etc. All parameters `[param]` defined here will be used to fill `<<<[param]>>>` variables of the same name in the template file, thus consistent naming is important.
-This file must be located in `$BT_HOME/config/build`, preferably with the naming scheme `[label].cfg`.
+This file must be located in `$BP_HOME/config/build`, preferably with the naming scheme `[label].cfg`.

 ### 2. Build template file

 This template file is used to gerenate a contextualized build script which will executed to compile the application.
 Variables are defined with `<<<[param]>>>` syntax and populated with the variables defined in the config file above.
 If a `<<<[param]>>>` in the build template in not successfully populated and `exit_on_missing=True` in settings.ini, an expection will be raised.
-You are able to make use of the `local_repo` variable defined in `$BT_HOME/settings.ini` to store and use files locally.
+You are able to make use of the `local_repo` variable defined in `$BP_HOME/settings.ini` to store and use files locally.
-This file must be located in `$BT_HOME/templates/build`, with the naming scheme `[label].template`
+This file must be located in `$BP_HOME/templates/build`, with the naming scheme `[label].template`

 ### 3. Module template file (optional)

 You can define your own .lua module template, otherwise a generic one will be created for you.
-This file must be located in `$BT_HOME/templates/build`, with the naming scheme `[label].module`
+This file must be located in `$BP_HOME/templates/build`, with the naming scheme `[label].module`

 The application added above would be built with the following command:
 ```
-benchtool --build [code]
+benchpro --build [code]
 ```
-Note: BenchTool will attempt to match your application input to a unique config filename.
+Note: BenchPRO will attempt to match your application input to a unique config filename.
 The specificity of the input will depend on the number of similar config files.
 It may be helpful to build with `dry_run=True` initially to confirm the build script was generated as expected, before `--removing` and rebuilding with `dry_run=False` to compile.

 ## Adding a new Benchmark